 Above-cap downsizer contributions for over 65 year olds from 1 July 2018, or 60 years from 1 July 2022.
 The eligible age has been further reduced to 55 years from 1 January 2023.

-In a series of superannuation measures directed at improving access to home ownership a person aged 65 or over (60 years from 1 July 2022) can make non-concessional contributions (“downsizer contributions”) of up to $300,000 from the proceeds of one sale of a main residence.
+In a series of superannuation measures directed at improving access to home ownership a person aged 65 or over (60 years from 1 July 2022, 55 years from 1 January 2023) can make non-concessional contributions (“downsizer contributions”) of up to $300,000 from the proceeds of one sale of a main residence.